In-person Poster Presenter Guidelines

 IMPORTANT: In-person Poster Size and Format

-Posters for the in-person session should be no larger than 3’8” wide by 3’10” tall and should be formatted in portrait/vertical format.
-Posters using more space than allotted will be removed.
+Posters for the in-person session should be no larger than 35” wide (89cm) by 54″ (140cm) high.
 The GSA staff, facility staff, and personnel breaking down the boards will not be responsible for posters left up by their authors.
 Please remove your poster promptly after your session concludes.
 Posters that are not removed in a timely fashion will be recycled.

 As shown in the list above, authors have been assigned specific time slots during which they are expected to be at their poster for discussion.
 If a presenter is unable to attend their poster at the designated time, GSA asks that they find an alternate person to present in their absence.
-GSA will also place a sign on your poster board that will include your poster number along with two other poster numbers (the other two posters listed will use the same board space in different time slots).
+GSA will place a sign on your poster board that will include your poster number along with two other poster numbers (the other two posters listed will use the same board space in different time slots).
 Please do NOT move the sign indicating poster numbers and times on the board.
-If the number is moved or removed, we will not be able to consider your poster for the poster award competition.

 GSA’s Code of Conduct states that photos should not be taken of posters without the presenter’s permission.
 To remind poster viewers, it may be helpful to include this icon on your poster.